 This course aims to familiarize students with the concept of ‘transition,’ ‘transition theory,’ and ‘systems-level change,’ which can now be found within many fields, disciplines and grassroots movements and initiatives such as: The Commons Transition; Just Transitions; Transition Town Network; The Great Transition Initiative; Sustainability Transitions Research Network; The Next Systems Project; and the School of Systems Change, to name a few.
 Transition Design is a new field of design research, study and practice that proposes design-led transition toward more sustainable futures.

-There are 5 components to this course: 1) readings; 2) topical lectures; 3) in-class discussions; 4) online discussion forum; 5) in-class exercises; 6) three assignments.
+There are 5 components to this course: 1) topical lectures; 2) readings; 3) in-class discussions; 4) in-class exercises; 5) six assignments.

-Readings, Topical Lectures & In-Class Discussions: This is a seminar class that is based upon extensive readings and topical lectures that inform class discussions.
+Topical Lectures, Readings & In-Class Discussions: This is a seminar class based upon topical lectures and extensive readings that inform class discussions.
 Each class has a list of both required and supplemental reading.
 Required texts should be read thoroughly and we recommend giving the supplemental texts a quick skim to see if there are subjects that may resonate.
 We strongly recommend that students use either paper print-outs or annotated PDFs to highlight key areas of texts and take notes that will inform class discussions.
 Students are expected to be able to spontaneously summarize the assigned texts, build upon the ideas represented in them and pose questions for further reflection.
 This will require that each student develop a rigorous practice for reading and note taking to fulfill the requirements of the course.

-In-Class Exercises: instructors and discussion leaders will, throughout the semester, develop a range of in-class exercises designed to challenge students to engage more deeply with the topics being discussed.
+In-Class Exercises: instructors and the teaching assistant will, throughout the semester, develop a range of in-class exercises designed to challenge students to engage more deeply with the topics being discussed.

 More information can be found in the Requirements and Grading section of this website.